dolphin-emu/dolphin/Readme.md

 ### Other questions

-Ping or message @r2dliu in the Slippi Discord. http://discord.gg/pPfEaW5
+Ping or message nikki (metonym) in the Slippi Discord. https://slippi.gg/discord

 # Dolphin - A GameCube and Wii Emulator